harriet-mason/ggdibbler/README.md

 visualisation.

-You will often run into an overplotting problem when visualising uncertainty, so using a jitter or adjustment to the alpha value will allow you to see all outcomes of the distribution.
-Otherwise you will only see the draw.
+You will often run into an overplotting problem when visualising uncertainty, so using a jitter or adjusting the alpha value will allow you to see all outcomes of the distribution.
+Otherwise you will only see the final draw.

-Below are some examples of `ggplot2` code alongside its uncertain `ggdibbler` counterpart.
-The only parameter added by `ggdibbler` is the `times` argument, which decides how many samples to draw from the distribution.
+Below are some examples of `ggdibbler` code alongside their uncertain `ggplot2` counterpart.
+The only parameters added by `ggdibbler` are the `times` argument, which decides how many samples to draw from the distribution, and the `seed` argument which allows you to keep the same random draw across multiple layers.

 ``` r
 library(distributional)